Projects

 *We have reached full capacity, there are no chairs available at this time.

 GCP has partnered with the City of Geneva and Sensenig's, selling memorial Adirondack chairs installed along the city’s newly renovated Lakeside Park.
-For $550 dollars the chairs can be sponsored and labeled with a dedication plaque to a loved one or to a sponsoring organization or business.
-The sponsorship lasts for 10 years with a right for automatic renewal.
-The $550 price tag includes the purchase of the chair – limited for now to City of Geneva colors, navy and grey colors – and will help fund maintenance and repair to chairs during the 10-year-sponsored period.
+For $550 the chairs were sponsored and labeled with a dedication plaque to a loved one or a sponsoring organization/business.
+Sponsorship lasts 10 years with a right for automatic renewal.
+The $550 price includes the purchase of the chair – limited for now to City of Geneva colors, navy and grey colors – and will help fund maintenance and repair to chairs during the 10-year-sponsored period.
 Funds have been used as seed money for other community-enhancing projects.

 Geneva Bark Park